 - We will strive for a workforce that reflects the diversity of the local community to ensure that our services are provided appropriately, and the Councils benefit from a wealth of experiences.

-It describes how we promote and deliver equality, with a genuine focus on the real impact.
+The Equality Policy outlines our equalities objectives and commitments to our employees, members and residents.
+It describes how we will promote and deliver equality, with a genuine focus on the real impact.
 For us, equality and inclusion is about:

-- Better engagement with customers
+- Better engagement with residents

 - Developing a more representative and creative workforce